Sam Katzman: 20th Century-Fox

 Katzman signed a deal with 20th Century-Fox starting with The Wizard of Baghdad (1960), an "Eastern" with Dick Shawn.
 He did this under a verbal agreement with Buddy Adler.
 In September 1960, Robert Goldstein signed him to a three-picture contract with Fox.
 These were to be Gentlemen Pirates written by Mel Levy, a film about Mississippi gamblers written by Jesse Lasky Jr. and Pat Silver, and Cypress Gardens by Lou Morheim.
 He said at the time that Hollywood was making too many blockbusters and "the motion picture business must deal in a saleable product of entertainment at a price the public can afford and not price itself out of the market."

 Katzman wound up making only one more film at Fox, Pirates of Tortuga (1961), a swashbuckler similar to many of the films he made at Columbia.
+He sued Fox for making only two films of a four picture deal.

 He returned to Columbia to make The Wild Westerners (1962), a Western, as well as two "twist" movies starring Chubby Checker, Twist Around the Clock (1961) and Don't Knock the Twist (1962).
 These were scene-for-scene remakes of Katzman's Bill Haley musicals, with almost identical scripts.
 Katzman said, "Twist Around the Clock only cost $250,000 to make, but in less than six months it grossed six million, so of course I'm gonna make more 'Twist' movies!"

 Metro-Goldwyn-Mayer

 Katzman accepted an offer to move his operation to Metro-Goldwyn-Mayer in 1963.
-He started with a low budget musical Hootenanny Hoot (1963), which led to several more musicals: Get Yourself a College Girl (1964) and When the Boys Meet the Girls (1965) (a remake of Girl Crazy).
-MGM also financed three of Katzman's best known movies: two films starring Elvis Presley, Kissin' Cousins (1964) and Harum Scarum (1965), as well as Your Cheatin' Heart (1964), a biopic of Hank Williams starring George Hamilton.
-Hamilton later wrote in his memoirs that "Jungle Sam cracked the whip, whacked the cane and the whole film was in the can right on time.
-But he gave me free rein creatively and our director... brought in something memorable, and even Sam knew it."
+He started with a low-budget musical Hootenanny Hoot (1963), which led to several more musicals: Get Yourself a College Girl (1964) and When the Boys Meet the Girls (1965) (a remake of Girl Crazy).
+MGM also financed three of Katzman's best-known movies: two films starring Elvis Presley, Kissin' Cousins (1964) and Harum Scarum (1965), as well as Your Cheatin' Heart (1964), a biopic of Hank Williams starring George Hamilton.
+Hamilton later wrote in his memoirs that "Jungle Sam cracked the whip, whacked the cane, and the whole film was in the can right on time.
+But he gave me free rein creatively and our director (Gene Nelson) brought in something memorable, and even Sam knew it."

 In December 1964 Katzman announced he would make five films that year for MGM in his third year at the studio.

 Katzman made the Herman's Hermits film Hold On!
 (1966) and singer Roy Orbison's only film, The Fastest Guitar Alive.

 In 1967 he signed a new contract with MGM to make at least two films a year.
 These were Hot Rods to Hell (1967), the last film for John Brahm, and Riot on Sunset Strip (1967).
 Katzman wound up selling the latter to AIP for release.

 His last films for MGM were A Time to Sing (1967) with Hank Williams Jr. and The Young Runaways (1968).